-(1) Any representative may receive a complaint over the telephone, in person, or through postal or electronic mail.
-A complaint generated by the office itself shall be considered a received complaint.
+(1) Any representative may receive a complaint over the telephone, in person, or by letter or email.
+A complaint generated by the office itself is considered to be a received complaint.
+The mode of communication in which a complaint is received is deemed consent to communicate with the complainant through that mode of communication.

-The representative shall explain to a complainant who uses electronic mail that electronic mail may not be a secure mode for sharing confidential information and shall document the individual's consent to use electronic mail.
+The representative shall explain to a complainant who uses email that email is not always a secure mode for sharing confidential information.

-- (2) A representative shall explain to the complainant the ombudsman process generally and options for handling the specific complaint presented according to guidance presented by the SLTCO.
-The representative shall also gather information needed to determine response time and whether there is a conflict of interest and what, if any, steps have been taken previously.
-To ensure timely access to facilities, residents, and records, the representative may also request the names and contact information of residents and their representatives from long-term care facilities. - (3) A representative shall refer complaints to the SLTCO according to the protocol in rule 173-14-17 of the Administrative Code.
+- (2) According to guidance provided by the SLTCO, a representative shall explain to the complainant the general ombudsman process and options for handling the specific complaint presented and gather information needed to determine the response time, whether there is a conflict of interest, and what, if any, steps have been taken previously. - (3) To ensure timely access to facilities, residents, and records, the representative may also request the names and contact information of residents and their representatives from long-term care facilities.